 Just as Onnit has unconventional views on training, we have an unconventional stance on matters of the heart as well.
 We believe that love can be targeted as a goal by itself, just as weight loss and business success can be, and that the mind and heart can be programmed to achieve and receive it.
 Love, therefore, isn’t something you find, but something you train for, just like a flat stomach or a bigger deadlift.

-Start following the four-part plan we lay out here from Brian Grasso, Ph.D., a life coach and founder of the Mindset Performance Institute, and you can be well on your way to having the love of your life by St. Valentine’s Day.
+Start following the four-part plan we lay out here from Brian Grasso, Ph.D., a life coach and co-founder of Let’s Eliminate Your Limits, and you can be well on your way to having the love of your life by St. Valentine’s Day.